 The kosher bread on the shelves of the Jewish baker in South-Williamsburg is still warm.
 Hasidic Jews with their characteristic curls along the temples, top hats and yarmulkes, the ladies with wigs and modest dresses, walk by.
 Tomorrow is Shabbat.
 Then the melacha applies under the halacha.
 In other words, according to the Jewish law no work may be performed.
 All purchases must be made today.
 The baker is doing well.
 The challes fly, still hot, over the counter.

-A few subway stops further in Chinatown the Chinese are abandoning their wares.
-I walk past containers full of living, crawling crabs.
+A few subway stops further in Chinatown, I walk past containers full of living, crawling crabs.
 The smell of dried stockfish fills the air, and the noses, with their fragrant stench.
 Fish stalls, with dizzying amounts of sea gold.
 Fruit stalls with colourful fruity specimen whose existence was unknown to me.
 See the palaces of commerce full of frills and trinkets and streets full of hot pot and dim sum restaurants as far as the stomach stretches.

 In Little Italy, every pizzeria shows off the mobsters that once ate a pastrami sandwich here.
 Black-and-white photos of Mafiosi and film stars who owe their fame to the fact that they look like Mafia bosses.
 Kiss me, I'm Italian.
 We are under the watchful eye of the skyscrapers of Lower Manhattan and the Financial District.
 Origin is never far away in the City Which Never Sleeps.
 But one's origin is also non-existent.
 Step into New York, and you're a New Yorker.
 "If I can make it there, I'll make it anywhere.
 It's up to you.
 New York, New York."